 Cloud transformation will create additional job positions for IT experts.
 Accenture recommends that when companies move to the cloud, they invest in alternative roles required for optimal performance, including cloud orchestration, persistence management, API management, and service portfolio management.
 Additionally, jobs will be created to actively manage and virtually integrate a company’s cloud, hybrid, and multi-cloud approaches, such as service onboarding, account management, strategic vendor management, product management, multi-cloud architecture, and strategic planning.
 All of which will position a company to retain employment in a meaningful way that will improve corporate efficiency.

-The cloud also provides a unique opportunity for companies to reimagine what IT departments are capable of.
+A cloud data management solution also provides a unique opportunity for companies to reimagine what IT departments are capable of.
 Existing models fixate on relics of the past, maintaining existing systems with custodial upkeep; however, with proper support, IT leaders can be the visionaries of tomorrow—prioritizing experimentation and innovation over data conservation.
 By transitioning parts of IT departments into DevOps or service teams, organizations can develop and integrate technological advancements (such as system optimizations, additional security measures, virtual footprint reduction, and customer-centered improvements) from conception to execution, unhindered by inter-departmental bureaucracy.

 In terms of existing responsibilities, much of IT departments’ portfolios will remain after cloud transition.
 Notably, most existing organizations who switch to the cloud do so in a hybrid model, leaving a portion of their data on-premises.
 For IT departments that means there will be plenty of upkeep required to maintain existing servers and potentially new servers if the organization’s hybrid approach includes saving part of their incoming, typically sensitive, data via on-premises storage.
 Moreover, IT departments will have plenty of work with legacy systems if their organization chooses to either sunset them or update them to remain competitive in the modern workspace.
 Lastly, employees will still require user assistance, especially early on in a cloud transition, and IT departments can pave the way for company education on functionality, use, and security.